h3rald/h3/docs/md/key-concepts.md

 ### Router

 H3 comes with a very minimal but fully functional URL fragment router.
-You create your application routes when initializing your application, and you can navigate to them using ordinary HREF links or the `h3.navigateTo` method.
+You create your application routes when initializing your application, and you can navigate to them using ordinary `href` links or programmatically using the `h3.navigateTo` method.

-The current route is accessible via the `h3.route` property.
+The current route is always accessible via the `h3.route` property.